BYU-ITC-544/milestones/milestone-4/Milestone 4: Active Directory, LDAP, DNS, DHCP, Group Policies.md

 [ ] 10 Points - Primary Domain controller is working
 [ ] 10 Points - Backup Domain controller is working
-[ ] 50 Points - AD is set up and the admin user  can log in to all systems
+[ ] 5 Points - AD is set up and the admin user can log in to all systems
-[ ] 50 Points - DNS can resolve internally the:
+[ ] 10 Points - DNS can resolve internally the:
    - Email Server
    - DNS server
    - Web Server
    - Database Server
    - File Server
-   - Primary Windows Server
+   - Primary AD Server
-   - Back up Windows Server
+   - Back up AD Server

-[ ] 20 Points - All general machines receive an IP address from DHCP
+[ ] 5 Points - All general machines receive an IP address from DHCP
-[ ] 50 Points - The 20 employees have been assigned to appropriate groups and given permissions
+[ ] 10 Points - The 20 employees have been assigned to appropriate groups and given permissions
-[ ] 60 Points - Documentation
+[ ] 50 Points - Documentation

 The lab pass-off will be done with a TA and the documentation should be uploaded to Learning Suite.
 Documentation must be submitted as a PDF.

-Total 250 Points